masc-ucsc/livehd/docs/Policy.md

 ## Submit of Contribution

-LGRAPH has code owners for sections of the repository.
+LGraph has code owners for sections of the repository.
 When a new contribution is submitted, it must be accepted by the current code owner.
 Check [CODE_OWNERS.txt](CODE_OWNERS.txt) to know who must approve your pull request.